 What is the anatomy of the back?
-Very few people pay attention to anatomy when deciding their workout program or exercises to build a particular part.
-However, in my opinion, it is essential to understand anatomy first and then determine your workout accordingly.
+Unfortunately, very few people pay attention to anatomy when deciding on their workout program or exercises to build a particular part.
+However, I think it is essential to understand anatomy and determine your workout accordingly.

 When it comes to your back, understand your back’s anatomy to learn and understand your back muscles.
-Once you do so, you will notice that now your workout routine is more effective.
-Finally, keeping this into consideration, we will explain the anatomy of the back here.
+Once you do so, you will notice that your workout routine is more effective.
+Finally, considering this, we will explain the anatomy of the back here.

 The muscles of the back

 The back has the most massive muscles in the entire body, and it plays a significant role in how the whole-body functions.
-Your back helps in the activity of the lower limb, upper limb, pelvis, and spine.
-There are three main muscles in the back and are divided into two groups; extrinsic and intrinsic.
+For example, your back helps in the activity of the lower limb, upper limb, pelvis, and spine.
+There are three main muscles in the back, divided into two groups; extrinsic and intrinsic.
 These are:

 1. Extrinsic Back Anatomy: